Monopoles and Landau-Ginzburg Models I: A General Overview

 \subsection{Relations with Gauge Theory}

-As noted in Subsection \ref{Subsec1.4}, our goal is to define Lagrangian Floer cohomology without using boundary conditions, and we have achieved this goal partly by considering holomorphic upper half planes.
-To deal with the other boundary component, let us explain the origin of $\CL_U$ and $\CL_S$ in our primary applications.
+As noted in Section \ref{Subsec1.4}, our goal is to define the Floer cohomology for Lagrangian submanifolds without using boundary conditions, and we have achieved this goal partly for thimbles by considering holomorphic upper half planes.
+(The boundary condition on $\R_t\times \{1\}\subset \R_t\times [0,1]$ is now removed).
+To deal with the remaining boundary component $\R_t\times \{0\}\subset \HH^2_+$, we explain the geometric origin of $\CL_U$ and $\CL_S$ in our primary applications.

-Suppose a closed oriented 3-manifold $Z=Y_L\#_\Sigma Y_R$ is separated by a closed connected surface $\Sigma$ with $g(\Sigma)\geq 1$, and
+Suppose a closed oriented 3-manifold $Z=Y_L\ \bigcup_\Sigma Y_R$ is separated by a closed connected surface $\Sigma$ with $g(\Sigma)\geq 1$, and